thinkloop/memoizerific/README.md

 ## Compared
 There are many memoization libs available for JavaScript.
 Some of them have specialized use-cases, such as memoizing file-system access, or server async requests.
 While others, such as this one, tackle the more general case of memoizing standard synchronous functions.
-Following are the minimum criteria I look for in a production-worthy memoization solution:
+Some criteria to look for for a production-worthy memoization solution:

-- **Support for multiple arguments**: One argument memoizers start to fall short quickly when solving real problems.
+- **Support for multiple arguments**: Some only support one argument.
 - **Support for complex arguments**: Including large arrays, complex objects, arrays-within-objects, objects-within-arrays, etc. (not just primitives like strings or numbers).
 - **Controlled cache**: A cache that grows unimpeded will quickly become a memory leak and source of bugs.
-- **Consistent performance profile**: Many libs perform well within certain parameters, but start to fail wildly in others, usually when a large cache is chosen, or many arguments are used.
-It is important that performance degrades predictably and linearly as the environment becomes less favorable to avoid nasty surprises.
+- **Consistent performance profile**: Many libs perform well within certain parameters, but start to vary wildly in others, for example if too many arguments are used, or the objects become too complex.
+Performance should degrade relatively linearly as the environment becomes less favorable.

-Using this list, we can narrow down the field of possible candidates quite a bit.
-The popular [lodash memoize](https://lodash.com/docs#memoize), for example, only supports one argument out of the box and has no cache control.
-Others support multiple complex arguments, but do not offer mechanisms to manage the cache-size:

-:heavy_multiplication_x: [Memoizejs](https://github.com/addyosmani/memoize.js) (@addyosmani)

-:heavy_multiplication_x: [Memoize-strict](https://github.com/jshanson7/memoize-strict) (@jshanson7)

-:heavy_multiplication_x: [Deep-memoize](https://github.com/rjmk/deep-memoize) (@rjmk)

-:heavy_multiplication_x: [Mem](https://github.com/sindresorhus/mem) (@sindresorhus)

-Three libs with reasonable traction seem to meet the basic criteria:
+Two libs that meet the criteria are:

 :heavy_check_mark: [Memoizee](https://github.com/medikoo/memoizee) (@medikoo)

 :heavy_check_mark: [LRU-Memoize](https://github.com/erikras/lru-memoize) (@erikras)

-:heavy_check_mark: ~~[LRU-Memoize](https://github.com/neilk/lru-memoize) (@neilk)~~

-After some quick testing, however, we found the last library produced incorrect results, leaving only two viable candidates.

 ## Benchmarks

-This library is intended for real-world use-cases, and is therefore benchmarked using large, complex, real-world data.
-There are enough fibonacci solvers out there.
-Example arguments look like this:
+Benchmarks were done using large and complex data.
+Example arguments look like:
 ```javascript
 myMemoized(
     { a: 1, b: [{ c: 2, d: { e: 3 }}] }, // 1st argument